fbpx

 Q9: What are your targets and goals if you are hired?

 When asked about your targets and goals if hired as a procurement professional, it can be challenging to articulate your ambitions succinctly.
 However, to guide your thought process and help you answer this question effectively, I have produced a vlog that offers valuable insights.
-It will assist you in aligning your objectives with the organization’s mission and vision, and communicate your aspirations in a clear and concise manner.
+It will assist you in aligning your objectives with the organization’s mission and vision, and communicate your aspirations clearly and concisely.

 Q10: What is your procurement risk management strategy against unreliable suppliers?